 1 – Make Moonrocks

 If you’ve never tried moonrocks, you’re missing out!
 They are incredibly potent and are a low-cost alternative to concentrates.
-Heat a marijuana oil gently and coat your buds with it.
-Then sprinkle the kief over the buds while they are still warm.
+Heat some marijuana oil gently and coat your buds with it.
+Then, sprinkle the kief over the buds while they are still warm.
 Alternatively, use a pair of tongs to roll your buds in the kief.
-After they harden, break them up by hand and sprinkle them into a bowl and enjoy the high.
+After they harden, break them up by hand and sprinkle them into a bowl to enjoy the high.
 Don’t use a grinder during the process because it grinds your moonrocks too finely.

 2 – Make Your Own Vape Juice with It

 Not many people even consider turning kief into an e-juice.
 You will need the following to do so: